 Upon entry into the residence, family visitors may be provided a visitor badge that they must display prominently while in the building.
 They will also be given a mask.
 Visitors must wear a mask at all times while in the building.
-Drinking and eating are allowed while in the resident’s room.
 Family visitors must proceed and stay in the resident’s room at all times or as directed by staff.
 Use of common areas on the unit is prohibited.

 What happens if there is a positive case of the virus in the residence?

-Per regulatory guidelines, indoor visitation of any kind is not allowed when there is an outbreak, defined as at least one positive case of a staff member or resident.
-Weather and temperature permitting, an alternate location outdoors may be available.
-If we are unable to hold a family visit, we will be in contact to let you know and help you reschedule.
+Per regulatory guidelines, in-person visitation of any kind is not recommended when there is an outbreak, defined as at least one positive case of a staff member or resident.
+We strongly encourage you to schedule a family video call using our website at http://chelseajewish.org/schedule-a-time as a safer alternative.
+Virtual visits will continue to be available to our residents and families.

 What happens if a family visitor develops symptoms or tests positive for COVID-19 within 2 days of visiting?